eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 scope of this document.

-All the entities that are created under the participant, such as the Data Reader Subscriber and Topic, are automatically deleted by middleware through the scoping mechanism.
+All the entities that are created under the participant, such as the Data Reader Subscriber and Topic are automatically deleted by middleware through the scoping mechanism.

 DDS CXX *Hello World* Publisher Source Code